-Following, Felix performed a two-year PostDoc at the Max-Planck-Institute for the Science of Human History in Jena (Germany), where he developed bioinformatic tools to study ancient microbes and reconstructed the genomes of major human pathogens from the Neolithic in order to understand their phylogenetic and adaptive history.
+Following, Felix performed a two-year PostDoc at the Max-Planck-Institute for the Science of Human History in Jena (Germany) with Johannes Krause, where he developed bioinformatic tools to study ancient microbes and reconstructed the genomes of major human pathogens from the Neolithic in order to understand their phylogenetic and adaptive history.

 Felix joined the Lieberman lab at MIT in 2018, working on intrahost evolution of different pathogens part of the human microbiome during health and disease.
 Felix was awarded a two-year fellowship by the German Research Foundation.

 Starting in September 2020 Felix will join the Max-Planck-Institute for Infection Biology in Berlin as a group leader.
 The Key lab will dissect bacterial evolution using medical and archaeological samples.

 - Emergence of human-adapted Salmonella enterica is linked to the Neolithization process